-The U.S. Food and Drug Administration (FDA) has approved idecabtagene vicleucel (ide-cel) as the first B-cell maturation antigen (BCMA)-directed chimeric antigen receptor (CAR) T-cell therapy for the treatment of adult patients with relapsed or refractory multiple myeloma (MM) who have received four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.
+The FDA has approved idecabtagene vicleucel (ide-cel) as the first B-cell maturation antigen (BCMA)-directed chimeric antigen receptor (CAR) T-cell therapy for the treatment of adult patients with relapsed or refractory multiple myeloma (MM) who have received four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.

 Serious adverse events (AEs) occurred in 67% of patients, and the most common (occurring in ≥5% of patients) included cytokine release syndrome (CRS), general physical health deterioration, pneumonia, infections, viral infections, sepsis, and febrile neutropenia.
 The most common grade 3 or higher AEs were febrile neutropenia and infections.
 Six percent of patients experienced fatal AEs.

 This indication carries boxed warnings for CRS, neurologic toxicities, hemophagocytic lymphohistiocytosis/macrophage activation syndrome, and prolonged cytopenia.